mllg/conditions/README.md

 ## Base functionality

-This package provides standardized conditions and allows to conveniently create own conditions.
+This package provides some standardized conditions and allows to conveniently create own conditions.
 Conditions can be caught and handled via `tryCatch`.
 Consider the following small wrapper function around `log(x)`: